Tenancy model

 Choosing the right tenancy model is a crucial step when building a SaaS product, as it directly impacts its scalability, cost, and security.
 To make an informed decision, SaaS provider should consider the following questions.

-The more tenants an organisation onboards annually, the more it will benefit from the pooled deployment model where resources are shared between tenants.
-Organisations that work in the B2C segment typically onboard more tenants and therefore fall closer to the fully shared side of the spectrum, whereas organisations that work in the B2B segment usually combine a dedicated stack for enterprise-grade tenants with shared resources for smaller tenants.
+The more tenants SaaS application has, the more it will benefit from the pooled deployment model where resources are shared between tenants.
+Organisations that work in the B2C segment typically have more tenants and therefore fall closer to the fully shared side of the spectrum, whereas organisations that work in the B2B segment usually combine a dedicated stack for enterprise-grade tenants with shared resources for smaller tenants.

 Are you targeting both small and enterprise customers?